Statement of values | Newton Public Library mission statement and history | Revision of policies

 • Integrity.
 We follow the ethical standards and policies which have been adopted by the Newton Public Library Board of Trustees.

-The mission of the Newton Public Library is to provide quality Library resources and services which fulfill educational, recreational, informational and cultural needs of the entire community in an atmosphere that is welcoming, respectful and professional.
+The mission of the Newton Public Library is to provide modern library resources and services necessary to the evolving educational, recreational, and informational needs of the community.

 Upon recommendation of the Library Director or a majority of the Library board, policies may be reconsidered or revised.
 The Library Board is granted sole authority in Kansas Statute for adopting Library policies.